 All of this work is driven by the passion and energies of our volunteer supporters and donors across the country who share the belief that music creates conversations otherwise impossible in daily life.
 Our work has lifted the past into the present, from the pages of the New York Times, to the NPR airwaves, and the stage of Lincoln Center.

-The Idelsohn Society is fiscally sponsored by Reboot and gifts are tax deductible.
+The Idelsohn Society is a project of Reboot, a 501c3, and all gifts are tax deductible.
 We are possible due to the generous support from: Reboot, the Koret Foundation, the Righteous Persons Foundation, the Richard and Rhoda Goldman Fund, the San Francisco Jewish Community Federation, the Jewish New Media Innovation Fund, and the Casden Institute for the Study of the Jewish Role in American Life.

 We also grateful for the support from partners like the Judaica Archives at Florida Atlantic University, YIVO Institute for Jewish Research, The Taube Foundation for Jewish Life and Culture, the Skirball Cultural Center, Tabletmag.com, and the Contemporary Jewish Museum.